jzou-dev/jzou-dev/README.md

 - Born in 80s
 - Native in C/C++
 - Proficient in Python
-- Background in CV and DL
+- Background in Computer Vision, Graphics and Machine Learning
 - Interested in AI systems

 <!---